 Cronulla suburb profile

-Cronulla is a picturesque coastal suburb located in Sydney's Sutherland Shire, renowned for its stunning beaches and relaxed lifestyle.
+Cronulla is a picturesque coastal suburb located in Sydney's Sutherland Shire, renowned for its stunning beaches and relaxed seaside lifestyle.
 Just 26km south of the Sydney CBD, Cronulla offers a perfect blend of natural beauty and urban convenience.
 The suburb is famous for its surf beaches, rock pools, and scenic coastal walks, attracting beachgoers and outdoor enthusiasts.
-Cronulla's vibrant town centre features a variety of cafes, restaurants, and boutique shops, contributing to its lively atmosphere.
-With excellent public transport links, including a direct train line to the city, Cronulla is a popular choice for those seeking a beachside lifestyle with easy access to metropolitan amenities.
+Cronulla's vibrant town centre features a variety of cafes, restaurants, and boutique shops, creating a lively community atmosphere.
+With excellent transport links, including a direct train line to the city, Cronulla is a sought-after destination for families, professionals, and retirees seeking a coastal haven.

 Cronulla property market performance